jasmin-palmer/jasmin-palmer.github.io/_pages/news/wuTsai2021.md

 ## Presenting at the Farm!

-I presented my work at the *Wu Tsai Neurosciences Symposium: The addiction epidemic from neuroscience to policy* poster session of my work!
+I presented my work at the *"Wu Tsai Neurosciences Symposium: The addiction epidemic from neuroscience to policy"* poster session of my work!

 <figure class="full">
     <img src=" /assets/images/WuTsai2021Poster.jpg">